zlfn/CalcCity/README.md

 # CalcCity

+## Presentation

-A redesign of a management game like Sim's City.
+This game is a redesign of [CalcCity](https://www.planet-casio.com/Fr/programmes/programme1062-1-calccity-v3-menno-jeux-add-ins.html), a management game like Sim's City.

+## License

+All rights reserved.